 An initial abstract of each presentation, either oral or poster, must be submitted for review and acceptance.
-Upon acceptance of an abstract, an extended abstract will be required.
-Upon review, an extended abstract may be determined to require additional editing and/or modification before final publication; therefore, a final extended abstract may be required.
+Upon acceptance of an abstract, an expanded abstract will be required.
+Upon review, an expanded abstract may be determined to require additional editing and/or modification before final publication; therefore, a final expanded abstract may be required.
 Such editing may be performed by technical editors associated with the Conference, or the abstract may be returned to the author(s) for incorporation of reviewer comments.
-If an extended abstract is determined to be completely acceptable for publication, no final version will be required.
-Please note that extended abstracts are required for all presentations — oral or poster — made at the Conference.
+If an expanded abstract is determined to be completely acceptable for publication, no final version will be required.
+Please note that expanded abstracts are required for all presentations — oral or poster — made at the Conference.

 The actual presentation materials, for either oral or poster presentations, will not be submitted for review or approval.

 Having already received 200 abstract submissions, GPR 2020 looks to be one of the largest GPR conferences ever.
 To enable as much participation as possible, we will continue accepting initial abstracts until December 31, 2019.
 Please join us for this exciting event!